From Ball Bearings to BeatBlocks: How Tangible Music Creation Came of Age

 If the TR-808 gave us physical buttons for sequencing, the Reactable showed what was possible when you made the entire synthesiser tangible.

-Developed at the Music Technology Group at Universitat Pompeu Fabra in Barcelona from 2003 by Sergi Jordà, Marcos Alonso, Martin Kaltenbrunner, and Günter Geiger, the Reactable was a glowing round table onto which performers placed physical blocks called "tangibles."
+Developed at the Music Technology Group at Universitat Pompeu Fabra in Barcelona from 2003 by Sergi Jordà, Marcos Alonso, Martin Kaltenbrunner, and Günter Geiger, the Reactable was a glowing round table onto which performers placed physical blocks called "tangibles".
 Each block represented a synthesiser component: oscillators, filters, sequencers, effects.
 Move the blocks closer together and they connected.
 Rotate them and their parameters changed.
 The table's surface came alive with animated waveforms and connection lines, creating an instrument that was as compelling to watch as it was to play.

 Built on the open-source reacTIVision computer vision framework and powered by an audio engine based on Pure Data and SuperCollider, the Reactable was deeply rooted in academic research, but it broke through into popular culture when Björk adopted it for her 2007 Volta world tour, debuting it at the Coachella Valley Music and Arts Festival on April 27, 2007.
 Suddenly, tangible music interfaces weren't just a research curiosity.
 They were centre stage.
-Rolling Stone reportedly named it the hot instrument of 2007.
+Rolling Stone named it the hot instrument of 2007.

 The Reactable demonstrated something important: that physical objects on a surface could create an intuitive, collaborative way to interact with complex digital audio.
 It inspired a generation of researchers and developers, including, directly, work that would eventually lead to BeatBlocks.
+Sadly, the spin-off company Reactable Systems ceased commercial operations and was dissolved in 2022, though the team are working on preserving the instrument as a legacy project.
+It’s a reminder that being a groundbreaking research instrument and being a sustainable commercial product are two very different things.

 BeatBearing